dianaow/dianaow-website/src/posts/search-dashboard-diary-2/search-dashboard-diary-2.md

   }, [currentDate, relationships, entities, width, height]);
 ```

 > Tip: Use Graphology's javascript library for convenient access to graph theory algorithms and common utilities such as graph attributes, traversals.
-For example, I used the `forEachNeigbour` method in the `filterNetworkByDegree` function.
+For example, I used the `forEachNeigbour` method in the `getNeighborsAtNDegree` function.

 ## Transition effect: Coordinates calculation

 Each update results in an unsightly jump of nodes as they move to their new coordinates, due to the simulation restarting and running continuously with every change.
-I decided to then reference another project of mine, from years ago, where I managed to acheive a desirable smooth transition effect for entering nodes.
-On initialization, pre-calculate all coordinates by finishing the simulation before rendering, then store this set of coordinates as x0 and y0 attributes.
+I decided to then reference another project of mine, from years ago, where I managed to acheive a desirable smooth transition effect.
+On initialization, pre-calculate all coordinates by finishing the simulation before render, then store this set of coordinates as x0 and y0 attributes.
 These x0-y0 coordinates are then used to render a static graph initially.

 ```javascript (/charts/network/index.js)
   function updateLayout () {